 The World Health Organization has announced that COVID-19 is a pandemic.
 As a result, the Department of Veterans’ Affairs (DVA) is currently engaged in a whole-of-government response to this global health issue.
 This response continues to evolve and DVA is prioritising resources to ensure we can continue to meet the essential care needs of all DVA clients, including vulnerable and at-risk clients.

-Building on arrangements announced by the Government in early March, all Australians can now access healthcare services, including allied health treatment, by telephone and video conferencing.
-Details of expanded access to healthcare services delivered through telehealth announced on 29 March 2020 can be found in the Prime Minister’s media release.
+On 14 March 2021, the Government announced the extension of temporary health measures to 30 June 2021.
+All Australians can continue to access healthcare services, including allied health treatment, by telephone and video conferencing.
+Details of the extension can be found in the Prime Minister’s media release.

-Allied healthcare services can now be delivered to DVA clients by telehealth.
+Allied health services (except dental, optical and neuropsychology services) can be delivered to DVA clients by telehealth.
 DVA has updated the fee schedules for allied health providers which have been published on the fee schedules page.
-Mental health allied health providers have been able to claim for telehealth services since 13 March, but from 1 April 2020, this has been expanded to include all allied health professions.
+All eligible allied health professions are able to claim for telehealth services until 30 June 2021.

 Mental health support